InsultingPros/AcediaCore/docs/API/collections.md

 values via `AcediaObject` keys).
 Using them is fairly straightforward, but, since they're dealing with objects, some explanation about their memory management is needed.
-Below we attempt to give a detailed description of everything you need to efficiently use Acedia's collections.
+Below we attempt to give a detailed description of everything you need to know to efficiently use Acedia's collections.

 ## Usage examples

 ### Dynamic arrays

-Dynamics arrays can be created via either of `_.collections.EmptyDynamicArray()` / `_.collections.NewDynamicArray()` methods.
+Dynamic arrays can be created via either of `_.collections.EmptyDynamicArray()` / `_.collections.NewDynamicArray()` methods.
 `_.collections.NewDynamicArray()` takes an `array<Acedia>` argument and
 populates returned `DynamicArray` with it's items, while